 Video capture records the action on the screen and audio (from a microphone or system audio) as a MPEG-4 video file.
 Whether you're just getting started with video, or are a seasoned pro, there are lots of great reasons to record your screen.
 You can use Snagit videos to:

-- Open or set up what you want to capture.
+- Open or set up what you want to capture on your screen.

 - Click the Capture button.